rizdaprasetya/mt-alt-doc/en/core-api/e-wallet.md

 <details>
 <summary><b>Maven</b></summary>
-<p>If you are using Maven as the build tool for your project, please add JCenter repository to your build definition, then add the following dependency to your project's build definition (pom.xml).</p>
 <article>

+If you are using Maven as the build tool for your project, please add JCenter repository to your build definition, then add the following dependency to your project's build definition (pom.xml).
 ```xml
 <repositories>
     <repository>